-- Master of Bilingual Education

-- This degree is for those people who work with Spanish-speaking populations.

-- There are three specializations available in this degree that allow you to combine expertise in Bilingual Education with another specialization:

-- o ESL Plan

-- o Gifted and Talented Plan

-- Special Education Plan

-- Master of Education

-- This degree has a number of concentrations, each with their own combination of specializations.

-- Majors include:

-- o Certification Preparation: This option is for individuals who are new to to the field of education and seeking to become a teacher.
-It has a concrete set of courses already established for you, and requirements that are established by the state of Texas, so it follows a cohort model.
+- Master of Bilingual Education - This degree is for those people who work with Spanish-speaking populations. - Master of Education - This degree has a number of concentrations, each with their own combination of specializations. - Sub-plans include: - Certification Preparation: This option is for individuals who are new to to the field of education and seeking to become a teacher.
+It has a concrete set of courses already established for you, and requirements that are established by the state of Texas, so it follows a cohort model. - Design your own Master's degree: combine any specializations (listed above in non-degree options) to meet your unique needs.

-- Special Education

-- o Design your own Master's degree: combine any two specializations (listed above in non-degree options) to meet your unique needs.